 Senior-only.
 No juniors, no account managers.
 I do the work.

 I don't bring a team of five and sub out the work.
 I'm the one in your CRM, in your board meeting, on your sales calls.
-Everything I build is documented as I build it.
-On the last day, your team runs the system — not a retainer, not a dependency.
+Everything is documented as I build it, so on the last day your team runs the system — not a retainer, not a dependency.
+And I don't take clients I can't help — the Revenue Scan exists so we both know what's broken before committing to anything bigger.

 Start with the free Pipeline Scan — 2 minutes, on-screen diagnosis, no call required.
 Then we'll know if it makes sense to talk.